| Conflicting

 and ‘unified' only through the exercise of different

-The particular form of ‘cultural power'
+forms of cultural power.
+19 The particular form of ‘cultural power'

 that unifies Scottish national identity is the use of history